-• Attain and maintain the most current knowledge in the healing arts, the skill to apply that knowledge, and caring attitudes.

-- Display respect and compassion for all patients, students, and members of the School of Nursing. - Foster and preserve the trust that exists between the faculty and all patients, students, and members of the School of Nursing. - Protect and maintain the confidentiality, integrity and availability of patients, students, and members of the School of Nursing information especially when communicating via social media and adhere to the UT Health San Antonio recent information security and anti-phishing standards including but not limited to encryption and device management (For example see, infosec.uthscsa.edu/laptop-encryption-faq) - Not tolerate or engage in unprofessional behavior (as defined by Rule §217.12 of the Texas Administrative Code: https://www.bon.state.tx.us/rr_current/217-12.asp and the Texas Board of Nursing Rules and Regulations Relating to Nurse Education Licensure and Practice: https://www.bon.texas.gov/laws and rules rules and regulations.asp
+- Attain and maintain the most current knowledge in the healing arts, the skill to apply that knowledge, and caring attitudes. - Follow the rules and expectations of the UT Health San Antonio regarding public health. - Display respect and compassion for all patients, students, and members of the School of Nursing. - Foster and preserve the trust that exists between the faculty and all patients, students, and members of the School of Nursing. - Protect and maintain the confidentiality, integrity and availability of patients, students, and members of the School of Nursing information - especially when communicating via social media - and adhere to the UT Health San Antonio information security and anti-phishing standards including but not limited to encryption and device management. - Not tolerate or engage in unprofessional behavior (as defined by Rule §217.12 of the Texas Administrative Code and the Texas Board of Nursing Rules and Regulations Relating to Nurse Education Licensure and Practice).